omnia-md/conda-recipes/README.md

 Python packages are built against latest two releases of python (3.5 and 3.6) and python 2.7.
 Packages which have a binary dependency on [numpy](http://www.numpy.org/) are built against the latest two releases of numpy (1.10 and 1.11).

-**WARNING: Python 3.4 support will be phased out now that python 3.6 has been released.**

 **WARNING: Numpy 1.09 support will be phased out now that numpy 1.11 has been released.**

 ### Building the packages